 Research shows that children’s teeth can often be susceptible to tooth decay, and in these instances, the decay should be treated even if teeth will eventually fall out and be replaced with adult teeth.
 When tooth decay is left untreated, it can cause pain, as well as other oral health problems, which is why regular dental examinations are vital for children from a young age.
 Part of the childhood dental care that we provide includes checking for proper jaw and facial development.
 This is crucial as the sooner jaw and teeth abnormalities are found, the sooner they can be treated.

-To ensure that your child learns about the importance of dental health and maintaining good hygiene practices, schedule their appointment with a pediatric dentist today.
+To ensure that your child learns about the importance of dental health and maintaining good hygiene practices, schedule their appointment with one of our doctors today.

 Hawthorne, Elmwood Park, Fair Lawn, Franklin Lakes, Ho Ho Kus, Midland Park, Ridgewood, Glen Rock, Waldwick, Wayne, Wyckoff, Haledon, North Haledon, Woodland Park, Paterson, Ridgewood, NJ and surrounding areas.

 It is recommended by the American Academy of Pediatrics and the American Academy of Pediatric Dentistry that parents should establish what dental facility their children will attend by the age of 12 months, with their first visit scheduled.
 Undergoing a dental check as a baby gives parents a location for where their kids can undergo dental check-ups and care, as well as helping to ensure that the child begins forming a positive relationship with their dentist from a young age.